mihaijulien/IBM-ML-final-project/README.md

 # IBM Machine Learning with Python

-Final project for the following course: (https://www.coursera.org/learn/machine-learning-with-python)[https://www.coursera.org/learn/machine-learning-with-python] on coursera.
+Final project for the following course: [Machine Learning with Python](https://www.coursera.org/learn/machine-learning-with-python)

 Results for the classifiers used: